Notifications

 The first thing you’ll likely notice if you use the wrong ATF is a change in your vehicle’s shift quality.
 If the ATF is not up to the specifications required by your car’s transmission, you might experience rough or delayed gear shifts or even a strange noise while shifting.
 This is not just a minor inconvenience; it’s a sign that the transmission isn’t functioning as it should.

 But the risks go beyond just shift quality complaints.
 Using the wrong ATF, particularly a generic, multi-purpose, or universal ATF, can potentially damage your transmission.
-These ATFs might not meet the specific requirements of your transmission, leading to inadequate lubrication, cooling, or cleaning.
+These ATFs might not meet your transmission's specific requirements, leading to inadequate lubrication, cooling, or cleaning.
 Over time, this can result in wear and tear on your transmission’s internal components and could eventually lead to a complete transmission failure.

 Another point to keep in mind is the impact on your vehicle’s warranty.
 If your transmission is damaged due to the use of incorrect ATF, or a generic, multi-purpose, or universal ATF, the damage will not be covered by the warranty.
 As you can imagine, repairing or replacing a damaged transmission can be quite costly, and it’s an expense that can be easily avoided by simply using the right ATF.